 In his youth, he began making music after he was inspired by the public radio program Hearts of Space.
 His parents made sure that he had new cassette tapes on which to record the show each week so that he could listen to it many times in the following week.

-His first release was 2000’s Southwest Feelings, an album inspired by his move to Arizona from his home territory in the Southeast United States.
+His first music release was 2000’s Southwest Feelings, an album inspired by his move to Arizona from his home territory in the Southeast United States.
 He was overwhelmed by the alien beauty that the desert presented him as he took long hikes in the desert, surrounded by new sounds and smells.

 His music carries the essence of slow ethereal textures with obvious forward motion.
 Usually beginning with a lower drone note to set the stage, the music introduces a supporting mid-tone of a heavily processed synthesizer sound.
 Most all of the tracks in a piece of music are set to heavy delay, and ambience is provided by applying generous amounts of reverb.
 The underlying sounds are taken from various ambient sources, including heavily processed field recordings and time-stretched audio files of musical compositions.

 Lately, he has begun experimenting with rhythm and adding more structure to his music.